wttech/acm/README.md

 2. Using the 'minimal' package:
     * Recommended for AEM instances that already contain some dependencies shared with other tools.
     * This package does not include Groovy bundles, which can be provided by other tools like [AEM Easy Content Upgrade](https://github.com/valtech/aem-easy-content-upgrade/releases) (AECU) or [AEM Groovy Console](https://github.com/orbinson/aem-groovy-console/releases).
+    * Note that these other tools are not required for AEM Content Manager to work.
+Moreover, they all could be replaced by AEM Content Manager.

 ## Compatibility